abhijitha03/abhijitha03/README.md

 i’m all about building things that just *make sense*.
 from machine learning models that quietly solve complex problems
-to interfaces that feel smooth typing on your favorite keyboard
+to interfaces that feel smooth like typing on your favorite keyboard

 i believe good code doesn't scream for attention — it flows.
 quietly powerful. clean. intentional.